History of Justin Fields in Timeline

 Justin Fields

-Justin Fields is an American football quarterback currently playing for the New York Jets in the NFL.
-He initially played college football for the Georgia Bulldogs before transferring to Ohio State.
-As a Buckeye, he garnered significant recognition, earning the Big Ten Offensive Player of the Year award twice and leading the team to the 2021 National Championship Game.
-His college career established him as a prominent quarterback prospect, leading to his transition to the professional league.
+Justin Fields is an American professional football quarterback currently playing for the New York Jets.
+He gained prominence during his college football career, first with the Georgia Bulldogs and then with the Ohio State Buckeyes.
+At Ohio State, he earned the Big Ten Offensive Player of the Year award twice and led the team to the 2021 National Championship Game.

 On March 5, 1999, Justin Skyler Fields was born.
-He would later become a professional football quarterback.
+He would later become an American football quarterback.

 Others born on this day/year

-In October 2017, Justin Fields committed to the University of Georgia to play college football, withdrawing a previous commitment to Penn State.
+In October 2017, Justin Fields committed to the University of Georgia to play college football after withdrawing a previous commitment to Penn State.

-In the summer of 2017, Justin Fields attended the Elite 11 quarterback competition and was named MVP of the event.
+In the summer before his senior year in 2017, Justin Fields attended the Elite 11 quarterback competition and was named MVP of the event.

 2018: Transfer Announcement